Out of Business

-Ascend Consumer Finance or ascendloan.com is an online lender based in San Francisco, California, that is offering competitive rates to borrowers with tarnished credit by using new risk assessment methods.
-The startup was founded in 2014 by Stewart Sui, Scott Crawford and Steven Carlson, and has received $1.5 million from venture capital companies Mucker Capital, OCA Ventures and Birchmere Ventures.
+Ascend Consumer Finance or ascendloan.com is an online lender based in San Francisco, California, that offers competitive rates to borrowers with credit scores as low as 580 by using new risk assessment methods.
+The startup was founded in 2014 by Stewart Sui, Scott Crawford, and Steven Carlson, and has issued over 1,250 loans worth more than $7 million.

 How Does Ascend Work?

 Borrowers who make financially responsible decisions such as paying debt accounts on-time, increasing savings balances or reducing their overall debt receive monthly rewards.
-The monthly finance charges of borrowers are then lowered every month based on the rewards they have earned.
-Rewards can reduce the interest cost by up to 50 percent.
-People can even choose to pledge their auto title to reduce the interest expense of their loan by 20% each month.
+The monthly finance charges of borrowers are then lowered every month based on the points they have earned.
+Rewards can reduce the APR by up to 50%.
+People can even choose to pledge their auto title to reduce the APR of their loan by 20% each month.

-Ascend's interest rates range from 27% to 36% depending on borrowers' credit, the loan amount and the rewards they earn.
+Ascend's rates range from 27.49% APR to 35.99% APR depending on credit, the loan amount and the rewards borrowers earn.
 Ascend doesn't charge borrowers initiation fees, application fees or prepayment fees.
-The only charges borrowers need to consider are the interest rate and late fees, if they don't make payments on time.
+The only charges borrowers need to consider are the APR and late fees if they don't make payments on time.

 How Much Money Can I Borrow with Ascend?

 Ascend offers loan amounts ranging from $2,600 to $12,500.
 The maximum loan amount is determined by credit history and income.
-Loan terms are for 36 months.
+The maximum loan amount is 36 months.

 Which States Does Ascend Operate In?

-Ascend operates in Alabama, California, Georgia, Illinois, Oregon, Utah, and Missouri.
+Ascend operates in Alabama, California, Georgia, Illinois, Missouri, Oregon, South Carolina and Utah.